This guidance explains what CQC means by ‘service user bands’ and when these apply.

 When service user bands apply

 Service user bands apply at location level only.
-They relate to the range of needs of people who you intend to provide a service to at (or from) that location.
+They relate to the range of specialist care needs of people who you intend to provide a service to at (or from) that location.
 You should only agree to provide a service to someone whose current presenting need(s) at the point the service starts (the reason they require that service) fall within the service user bands you have told us you intend to meet.
 If a person’s needs cross several specialisms, you must make sure that the specific reason(s) for them needing the service is covered by the location’s service user bands.
 You must assess that you can meet any additional needs the person has, but you do not need to add other service user bands unless you intend to specialise in them.

 For example, a person living in a supported living setting has a learning disability and a diagnosed mental health condition.
 They need support with personal care and daily living activities because of needs arising from their learning disability, not because of their mental health.
 You must tell us in your statement of purpose that you provide services to people with a learning disability where this is their presenting need.
 The category of learning disability will be added to your service user bands.
 You do not need to add the service user band for mental health unless you also intend to specialise in this area.
 However, we would expect you to have the knowledge and skills to support that individual with all their needs.